Chapter 6: In the Wilds by the Xap'yu

 “Yeah?
 And that’s exactly why you seem constipated with anger, you no-hole worm!”
 R’vag taunted with an extremely exaggerated scowl.
 It almost made Karrgos move.

+This time, it was Naxa who stepped in, her mask of politeness having fallen away.
 “Are you truly that immature?
 Can you not hold back any emotion and leak yourself everywhere you go?”
-Naxa was the one who stepped in this time.
-Gone was her mask of politeness.
-She looked angry and irritated.

 “Come on, Naxa,” a raspy old voice suddenly butted into the conversation, “Young people sometimes need to go and let their blood do the talking, you know?
 Young boy’s right.
 If you keep holding everything back, you’ll get constipated.
 Let the old people do the talking.”

 Naxa nodded reverently and backed off, as did Karrgos.
-Between the parting crowd walked in an old man shorter than even the short Altrakheni standard.
+Through the gap between the parting crowd walked in an old man shorter than even the short Altrakheni standard.
 He swiftly stood in front of R’vag and looked at him from top to bottom through the round, black goggles fixed upon his eyes.
 A little smile deepened many lines upon his face.

 “So, you want a fight?
 You’ll have it.
-If you win against our Karrgos here, I’ll see what you’re made of myself,” the old man declared, stroking his long, black moustache.
+If you win against our Karrgos here, We’ll all see what you’re made of,” the old man declared, stroking his long, black moustache.

 The old man’s attitude surprised R’vag.
 He had never heard anyone talk this way before.
 Who was he?